August 8, 2013

 What are Base Layers made of?

 Good quality base layers will be constructed from high-tech synthetic fabrics designed to wick sweat away from your body.
-The Pactimo 2013 base layers are not only designed to wick sweat, but are woven with carbon fabric, which cools the body while also reducing odor.
+Pactimo base layers are not only designed to wick sweat, but are woven with carbon fabric, which cools the body while also reducing odor.

 Base layers made of cotton or other non-wicking fabrics should be avoided at all costs.
 Cotton will hold moisture near the body, making you feel clammy and increasing the incidence of rashes.
 Cotton, as a layer closest to your body, will make you hotter in hot weather and colder in cold weather.